mattecapu/lesser-watch/README.md

   -h, --help     Show help  [boolean]
   -c, --command  The command to execute to recompile a file.
-                 The command will receive the file contents from stdin and its stdout will get piped to the output file Useful if you have a non-trivial build pipeline (e.g. 'lessc - | postcss') or if you need to provide options to LESS
+                 The command will receive the file contents from stdin and its stdout will get piped to the output file Useful if you have a non-trivial build pipeline (e.g. 'lessc - | postcss') or if you need to provide options to LESS.
+If you need to provide the filename as an argument, the placeholder {path} will be replaced with that at runtime.
 				         [default: "node_modules/.bin/lessc -"]
   -e, --entries  Entry files.
 Any of them will recompile if one of its direct or indirect dependencies gets updated
                  [array] [required]
   -d, --dest     Destination folder.
 Compiled files are put here